BriggsRichardson/Chess/README.md

 difference.

-Moving forward from this program, I applied better planning and more careful selection of algorithms / data storing structures for my current projects.
-I do plan on eventually re-designing this project in C to test how strong I can make the AI.
+Moving forward from this program, I applied better planning and more careful selection of algorithms / data structures for my current projects.
+I do plan on eventually re-designing this project in C++ to test how strong I can make the AI.

 Ending Note
 -----------